-When I read the announcement this week that new research into a therapy for the currently-untreatable Mitochondrial Depletion Syndrome is to be funded by a UK charity, it brought a smile to my face.
+When I read the announcement that new research into a therapy for the currently-untreatable Mitochondrial Depletion Syndrome is to be funded by a UK charity, it brought a smile to my face.

 At long last, a cure may be found.
 Lives may be saved.

-But it brought tears to my eyes too, because it’s too late for our precious daughter, Grace, who died from the condition on April 23 this year at just three years old.
+But it brought tears to my eyes too, because it’s too late for our precious daughter, Grace, who died from the condition on April 23 2017 at just three years old.

 Her birth was quick and, apart from the need for forceps, straightforward.
 Stuart, then 32, was with me when she arrived – she weighed a healthy 6lb 15oz and was as bald as a coot.